jloosli/oauth2-server-laravel/readme.md

 }]);
 ```

 If an access token is not provided in either the query string or via the `Authorization` header then a `401 Unauthorized` response is returned.
+This unauthorized response can be configured in the configuration file you published earlier.

 #### Scopes